sendbird/sendbird-platform-sdk-javascript/docs/MetadataApi.md

 ## updateChannelMetacounterByKey

-> Object updateChannelMetacounterByKey(apiToken, channelType, channelUrl, key, opts)
+> {String: String} updateChannelMetacounterByKey(apiToken, channelType, channelUrl, key, opts)

 Update a channel metacounter - When updating a specific item of a channel metacounter by its key